 The School of Law requires that letters be submitted through the LSAC Letter of Recommendation Service that serves all member schools.
 This service is included in the CAS Registration Subscription.
 Letters will be copied and sent to the Office of Admissions along with your CAS Report.

 Submit a resume that outlines your academic and professional experience.
 The resume will be uploaded as an attachment through the LSAC application.

-You may submit an optional diversity essay.
+You may submit an optional mission statement essay.
 The School of Law seeks to admit a class of varying backgrounds and experiences.
 In our judgment, exposure to widely diverse people, ideas, cultures, and viewpoints help prepare students to develop the skills and sensitivity necessary to succeed in today's classroom environment.
-Read more about diversity in the RWU Law admissions process.

 The transfer application deadlines are as follows: